009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **Class: Hal** (file hal.py) Hal is our speech assistant :older_man:
 - We created a simple "dashboard" where Hal asks you to press 1 or 2.
 - He starts  to record audio when option 1 in the main menu is chosen
-- After three seconds of break he stopps recording
+- After three seconds of break he stops recording
 - If he does not understand the spoken words he gives an error
 - If option 2 is chosen he turns off
 - And if another input is given, Hal says that he did not understand and asks to repeat the input

  **Class: Recorder** (file recorder.py) :video_camera:
 - The Recorder class imports "speech recognition" as a library.
-- We defined a microphone and that the recording will stopp after three seconds of break (pause treshold is a parameter which can be set with the speech recognition library)
+- We defined a microphone and that the recording will stop after three seconds of break (pause threshold is a parameter which can be set with the speech recognition library)

  **Class: Listener** (file listener.py) :ear:
  - The Listener class returns the spoken words as a text.